prashantnemade/GettingCleaningDataCourseProject/README.md

 1. Downloaded the data using download.file function and unzipped it using unzip function

 2. Loaded Features (features.txt) and Activity Label (activity_labels.txt) datasets in R using read.table function
-* 'features.txt': List of names of all measurement variables
+a) 'features.txt': List of names of all measurement variables
-* 'activity_labels.txt': Links the class labels with volunteer's activity name
+b) 'activity_labels.txt': Links the class labels with volunteer's activity name

 3. Read below mentioned files from each of train and test folders
-* 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+a) 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 (70% of Volunteers)
-* 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
+b) 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 (30% of Volunteers)
-* 'train/X_train.txt': Training set (a 561-feature vector with time and frequency domain variables)
+c) 'train/X_train.txt': Training set (a 561-feature vector with time and frequency domain variables)
-* 'train/y_train.txt': Training activity labels
+d) 'train/y_train.txt': Training activity labels
-* 'test/X_test.txt': Test set (a 561-feature vector with time and frequency domain variables)
+e) 'test/X_test.txt': Test set (a 561-feature vector with time and frequency domain variables)
-* 'test/y_test.txt': Test activity labels
+f) 'test/y_test.txt': Test activity labels

 4. Created consolidated Train Dataset using cbind function on datasets created from below mentioned files
-* 'train/subject_train.txt'
+a) 'train/subject_train.txt'
-* 'train/y_train.txt'
+b) 'train/y_train.txt'
-* 'train/X_train.txt'
+c) 'train/X_train.txt'

 5. Created consolidated Test Dataset using cbind function on datasets created from below mentioned files
-* 'test/subject_test.txt'
+a) 'test/subject_test.txt'
-* 'test/y_test.txt'
+b) 'test/y_test.txt'
-* 'test/X_test.txt'
+c) 'test/X_test.txt'

 6. Combined the above two consolidated Train and Test datasets using rbind function